dev-partners/devpartners.io/_posts/2020-03-20-corona-virus-service-updates.md

 craziness out there, it is so encouraging to see all of the neighborly actions that members of the community have been taking.

-For our company, _there have been no major changes in the service_ we are able to provide (though we might be providing it in our pajamas at certain times).
+For our company, _there have been no changes in the service_ we are able to provide (though we might be providing it in our pajamas at certain times).
 Our entire staff is working remotely from home to keep with [social distancing best practices](https://www.npr.org/sections/health-shots/2020/03/17/817251610/its-time-to-get-serious-about-social-distancing-here-s-how).
 We, being a tech company, are fortunate in this scenario to be able to do this where many are not.